pratiibh-401-advanced-javascript/seattle-javascript-401n13/curriculum/class-30/lab/README.md

 ## Before you begin
 Refer to *Getting Started*  in the [lab submission instructions](../../../reference/submission-instructions/labs/README.md) for complete setup, configuration, deployment, and submission instructions.

-**Visualize the Application**

-Evaluate the lab requirements and begin with drawing a **UML** and/or **Data/Process Flow diagram**.
-Having a solid visual understanding of the code you have/need and how it connects is critical to properly approaching this assignment.

-**Break Down the Assignment**

-Once you have a good visual and mental model of how the application works, break down the requirements.
-For each requirement, ask your self the following questions:

-* Where should this new code live in the codebase?
-* What existing code needs to be modified?
-* What dependencies will I need to install?

-**Map your priorities and dependencies before jumping into the code.**

----

 ## Getting Started